rtCamp/snapwp-helper/.github/CONTRIBUTING.md

 You can refer to existing documentation in the [`docs`](../docs) directory for examples of how to structure and format your documentation.

 ## Thank You!
-We appreciate your time and contributions to the `SnapWP-Helper` project.
+We appreciate your time and contributions to SnapWP Helper.
 Your efforts help make this project better for everyone!